Kitupala/addressbook/README.md

 # AddressBook

 This React app was created as a practice project.
+User can basically add, search, sort, edit and delete contact informations.

 ## Learn More